santu14/Employee-Directory/README.md

 # Contributing
 Feel free to update or refactor application as you please.
 There are no guidelines for contributing.
 # Test
-No testing needed or used in this application.
+No testing used in this application.
 # Questions
 If you have any questions or would like to contact me feel free to reach me at:
 - Email: santiago.sjs@gmail.com